-Now assume the role of a physiotherapist and check on the flexibility and range of motion of their family members.
-Lead a yoga session with their family members and check on the how many of the movements they are able to do and with what level of ease

-Write a diagnosis for your family members on what positions they are able to do.
+Ask family members to close their eyes, place their hands in each bag, describe and identify the material(s) in each bag identify the materials using their senses.
+Was there any significant difference between the young and old family members?
+15 minutes Now assume the role of a physiotherapist and check on the flexibility and range of momembers and check on the how many of the movements the are able to do and with what level of ease Write a diagnosis for your family members on what positions they are able to do.
 15 minutes Finally, let's test the ability of your family members to do exercise.
-Try the same exercises and yoga asanas with your family member - including your grandparents, parents or siblings to observe the different range of motion and flexibility for different members of the family and the impact of exercise on them.
-Now, lead an exercise session with the family and measure their pulse rate and body temperature before and after exercises Note: it is important to moderate the exercise for older family members depending on their health conditions and age For younger and fit family members they can do jumping jacks, mountain biking, jogging on the spot etc. For older family members 10 minutes and those with health issues they can do brisk walking.
-Observe and write a report of the impact of the exercise on each of the family members and ask them how the exercise made them fe immediately after the exercise and later in the day.
-15 minutes Literacy extension: Ask family members about any health condition and write a report on what these health issues are, what aches an pains it results in, how this health condition affects their daily life and how they are currently treating it.
+Try the same exercises and yoga asanas with your family members - including your grandparents, parents or siblings to observe the different range of motion and flexibility for different members of the family and the impact of exercise on them.
+Now, lead an exercise session with the family and measure their pulse rate and body temperature before and after exercises Note: it is important to moderate the exercise for older family members depending on their health conditions and age Younger and/or more fit family members can do jumping jacks, jogging or the spot etc. Older family members and those with health issues can do brisk walking or other light movements.
+10 minutes Observe and write a report of the impact of the exercise on each of the family members and ask them how the exercise made them feel immediately after the exercise and later in the day.
+15 minutes Literacy extension: Ask family members about any health conditions and write a report on what these health issues are, its symptoms (what aches and pains it causes), how this health condition affects their daily life and how they are currently treating it.